Vasuji/vasuji/README.md

 - 🌱 I’m currently learning **Advanced Quantum Algorithms**
 - 👯 I’m looking to collaborate on **AI and Quantum Algorithms in Healthcare data**
 - 💬 Ask me about **Optimization** and **Simulation**
-- 📫 How to reach me: @SigdelPhx
+- 📫 How to reach me: @sigdelq
-- ⚡ Fun fact: Quanta Guru

 <!-- https://github.com/anuraghazra/github-readme-stats -->